Poet. Editor. (Night Owl.)

 Acknowledgement of Country

-I acknowledge the Wadawurrung People as the sovereign owners of the land on which I am fortunate to be a guest.
+I specifically acknowledge the Wadawurrung People as the Traditional Owners of the land on which I am fortunate to be a guest.
 I pay my deepest respect to the knowledge-holders—Wadawurrung Ancestors and Elders—for their wisdom and strength.
-And I honour the countless generations who have lived and loved on this ancient land, as well as the Aboriginal lore, law and cultural authority that has been practised for millennia.
-I acknowledge Wadawurrung sovereignty—in all its intricacies, and to all that is Country.
+And I honour the countless generations who have lived and loved on this ancient land, and the Aboriginal lore, law and Cultural authority practised for millennia.
+I honour Wadawurrung sovereignty—in all its intricacies and layers of Country—so interconnected with stories, seasons, migration and Cultural knowledge.

-I also acknowledge the many layers of Wadawurrung land.
-I am mindful of the underland and all that lives below us.
+Citing Cherokee Nation citizen, Joseph M. Pierce, ‘land is a gift, a relative, a body that sustains other bodies’.
+[1] As a guest on Wadawurrung land’s ‘animate multiplicities’ [2] I am mindful of the underlands and all who live below us.
 I try my best to step lightly on the ground beneath my feet.
-I'm thankful for the waterways and the life they bring.
-I'm forever grateful to the wind.
-I cherish sky and star countries and the many creatures, plants and organisms that live alongside us.
-Everything is connected.
+I’m thankful for the waterways and the life they bring.
+I’m forever grateful to the wind.
+I cherish sky and star countries and the many creatures, plants and organisms who live alongside us.
+Everything and everyone is connected within this ‘ongoing enactment of reciprocity’.
+[3]